Ciara Sotto: Personal life

 She is the youngest daughter of actress Helen Gamboa-Sotto and actor and Senator Vicente Sotto III.
 She is a first cousin of Sharon Cuneta (their mothers are sisters) and an aunt to KC Concepcion.
 She is also cousins with Oyo Boy Sotto, as well as Pasig Mayor Vico Sotto.

 In 2010, Sotto married businessman Jojo Oconer, with whom she has a son.
+Their marriage was annulled in 2019, after which she briefly dated for 2 years but has since remained single.

 Career

-At age six, Sotto made her first appearance on Eat Bulaga! and became one of the show's regular hosts from 2005 to 2012.
-Before she became a regular host at Eat Bulaga, she was a member of T.G.I.S., produced by Viva Television and GMA Network.
-During her teenage years, Sotto together with cousin Danica Sotto and Jocas de Leon, had a regular Saturday production number in Eat Bulaga!.
-They were dubbed as the "Ang TVJ (Tito, Vic and Joey) Kids".
-During her stint in Eat Bulaga!, she was paired with co-host Paolo Ballesteros and were together dubbed "CiaPao".
+At age six, Sotto made her first appearance on the noontime variety show Eat Bulaga!.
+She began her television career in T.G.I.S. before becoming a recurring co-host on Eat Bulaga!.
+As a teenager, she regularly performed on the show with her cousin Danica Sotto and Jocas de Leon; they were dubbed the "Ang TVJ (Tito, Vic, and Joey) Kids."
+During her stint, she was paired with co-host Paolo Ballesteros as the "CiaPao" tandem.
+She later appeared in several television programs aired by GMA Network.

 In 2008, Sotto launched her album entitled If You Love Me.
 She said that she was involved in different aspects of the album's production.
 The album contains songs written by her father, Tito, with her uncle, Vic Sotto along with Joey de Leon doing the back-up vocals of one song.
 It was Sotto's second album and it is produced and was distributed by Sony BMG Music.